-At St Paul Apostle South School:
+St Paul Apostle South Primary School's Vision Statement clearly articulates that:

-- We are guided by the teachings of Jesus Christ and we respond to today's world in the light of the Catholic tradition. - We are committed to nurturing the whole person so that our students become responsible and connected local and global citizens. - We strive to learn continuously in order to best meet the needs of our students in the 21st Century. - We respect the dignity of each member of our school community by appreciating the diversity of language, culture and faith.
+- We are committed to nurturing the whole person so that our students become responsible and connected local and global citizens. - We respect the dignity of each member of our school community by appreciating the diversity of language, culture and faith.